AI Use Cases/Construction

 $320K in recovered margin annually

-Recovered margin annually, plus measurable
+Recovered margin annually, plus TRIR

 ROI compounds over 12 months because the AI model learns your site patterns, reducing manual review time meaningfully by month 6.
 Schedule variance shrinks as subcontractors receive early warning of spatial or condition issues, eliminating the 5-10 day delays typical of RFI-driven problem-solving.
 By month 12, your team operates with a 48-hour feedback loop between field reality and planning systems instead of the current 5-7 day lag, enabling real-time schedule recovery and cost control that compounds across your project pipeline.